Kurds in Iraq: Language

 In May 1931 the Kingdom of Iraq, still a part of the British Empire, issued a Language Law declaring Kurdish language of instruction in elementary and primary schools and the official language in several Qadhas in the Liwas Mosul, Arbil, Kirkuk and Suleimanya But the Language Law was not fully implemented, in the Governmental Offices in the Liwas of Kirkuk and Mosul the law has never been applied and following the release in independence of the Kingdom of Iraq by the British Empire in 1932, schools and Governmental Administration were arabized in the Qadhas of Kirkuk and Mosul.
 In Arbil of the 15 issues of the official gazette eight issues were in Arabic, six in Turkish and only one in Kurdish.
 By 1943 protests broke out either demanding the acknowledging of Kurdish as an official language or the independence of Kurdistan.
 Language has been foundational to the building of a national identity in Iraqi Kurdistan, for the vast majority of Kurdish peoples speak Kurdish.
 Kurdish belongs to the Iranian language group and is rooted in the Indo-European family of languages.
 Sorani and Kurmanji are the main two Kurdish dialects, so internal language factions are not common.
 Kirmanji was the favored dialect up until the World Wars, but by the 1960s Sorani became the dominant dialect among Iranian and Iraqi Kurds.
+Known Kurdish tribes in Iraq included the Barzani, who spoke Kurmanji, the Jaff, who spoke Sorani, and the Suramiri, who spoke Southern Kurdish.
 A problem among Kurdish people is that they do not have a unified script for their language.
 Iranian and Iraqi Kurds have modified the Perso-Arabic alphabet, and Turkish Kurds use a Latinized alphabet.
 This creates unity within modern political borders but strains relations and effective communications transnationally.
 This lack of unity in scripture parallels Kurdish cultural history, for isolated Kurdish mountain tribes were often nomadic and therefore had a very limited written tradition.

 After political changes in Iraq in the 1990s, however, Kurdish was increasingly used in the regional administration and education system, given their greater autonomy.